slatedocs/slate/source/index.html.md

 ## How to Use Payment Checkout via Link

+*Note:* Our payment link includes parameters that are easily adjustable according to your needs.
+You can send the link to your customer at any point within this process.

 **1. Access your payment link and input amount**: Access our pre-generated link unique to your account by simply replacing yourusername with your username approved with OY at [https://pay.oyindonesia.com/v2?username=yourusername](https://pay.oyindonesia.com/v2?username=yourusername).
-Our payment link includes parameters that are easily adjustable according to your needs.
-You can send the link to your customer at any point within this process.

 By default, payment checkout via link declaration will be expired within 24 hours.